Analysis | The stunning extent to which Trumpism is centered among Fox News-watching Republicans

 - When Black Americans speak up and protest unfair treatment by the government, it always makes our country better.

-Six-in-10 Americans agreed with the first phrase, while just over half agreed with the second.
+Six in 10 Americans agreed with the first phrase, while just over half agreed with the second.
 Among Democrats, there was no difference in responses.
 Among Republicans, about twice as many agreed with the first statement as the second.

-Among Fox News-viewing Republicans, nearly half agreed with the first statement and only 1-in-10 agreed with the second.
+Among Fox News-viewing Republicans, nearly half agreed with the first statement and only 1 in 10 agreed with the second.

 These responses should be viewed in the context of the events of the past few months, of course.
-They should also be considered in light of the extent to which Fox News coverage centered on the idea that protests centered on race and police treatment of Black Americans were violent.
+They should also be considered in light of the extent to which Fox News coverage focused on the idea that protests centered on race and police treatment of Black Americans were violent.
 In June, the network would often air weeks-old footage to suggest that violence was ongoing.
 This squared entirely with Trump’s campaign messaging.

 The overlap of Fox News and Trump’s base was obvious in the assessment of PRRI’s director of research, Natalie Jackson.